 Fires can also start accidentally from leaking gas pipes and/or faulty or damp electrics, again, related to no maintenance.

 A house with no-one living there can attract vermin such as rats, or even wild dogs or cats, which can cause untold damage and nuisance to neighbouring homes.

-In addition, a lack of sanitation use, cleaning, flushing of toilets etc means that the drains do not get flushed through on a regular basis and start to emit rather unpleasant smells, plus allowing vermin to enter the house.
+In addition, a lack of sanitation use, cleaning, flushing of toilets etc., means that the sewers from the house do not get flushed through on a regular basis and start to emit rather unpleasant smells, plus allowing vermin to enter the house.

 A lack of cleaning in the area also can bring a sense of foreboding and despair to the whole area.

 Vegetation can also become a nuisance with trees and bushes slowly growing into the rafters, roots undermining foundations and so on.
 This situation is often referred to as a house being “reclaimed by nature”